 - create enough repositories in order to use the pagination feature later

 - create pull requests and issues in a few of your GitHub repositories

 Read/Write Data with GitHub's Personal Access Token

 In order to use GitHub’s GraphQL API, you need to generate a personal access token on their website.
 The access token makes sure that you can be authorized as a user who interacts with their data.
 Basically, it allows you to read and write data in your name.
 You can follow their step by step instructions to obtain the personal access token.
-While getting your token, make sure to check all the necessary scopes for it.
-You will need sufficient read and write permissions in order to implement a well-rounded feature set for a GitHub client.
+While getting your token, make sure to check all the necessary scopes (permissions) for it.
+You will need sufficient read and write permissions in order to implement a well-rounded GitHub client later.

-Later the personal access token can be used to interact with GitHub’s GraphQL API.
-Basically it is your private key to access and manipulate GitHub’s data, so you shouldn’t share it with any third-parties.
+Later, the personal access token can be used to interact with GitHub’s GraphQL API.
+Basically it is your private key to access (read) and manipulate (write) GitHub’s data, so you shouldn’t share it with any third-parties.

 Interacting with GitHub's GraphQL API